CNFloss/Linux-System-Manager/README.md

 ## Current Features

 - File Viewer
   - Right now this is the only functionality.
 Folders can be opened and collapsed.

 ## Planned Features

 - Process Manager
   - Link Windows Task Manager, This will tell you what processes and threads are being run.
 - Memory Viewer
-  - Be able to travers and view different areas of memory
+  - Be able to traverse and view different areas of memory
 - Difference Viewer
   - Be able to take snapshots of your system and see the differences and what triggered those changes.